gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_02_Event_Endpoint_Management/README.md

 Note that the Kafka endpoint provided here is the **gateway endpoint** and not the EventStreams kafka endpoint.
 The application developer will use this endpoint and the kafka cluster is hidden behind the gateway.

+Copy the endpoint, it will be used at a later stage when we will test the consumption of the events.

-4. click on "Generate access credentials"
+5. click on "Generate access credentials"

 ![](resources/images/topic_gen_creds.png)